 The Domain is at the rear of the Sydney Eye Hospital grounds just across the street.

-You can enjoy an easy stroll and a relaxing meditation in the green and lush Botanic Gardens.
-This large green space in the middle of the city is considered to be one of the most picturesque gardens anywhere in the world.
+Enjoy a leisurely walk or a relaxing meditation in the green, lush Botanic Gardens.
+This large park, in the middle of the city, is considered to be one of the most picturesque gardens anywhere in the world.

-Royal Botanic Garden is said to be about one third of the size of the CBD with large, sweeping lawns and large trees.
-Because it provides ample cool shade in the summer, office workers in city buildings flock to the garden during their lunch breaks.
+Royal Botanic Garden is said to be about one third the size of the CBD, with large sweeping lawns and shady trees.
+Because it provides ample cool shade in the summer, office workers flock to the garden during their lunch breaks.

 Macquarie Street in 1954

-A black and white photograph, proudly hangs on the wall of the clinical hypnotherapy practice room.
+A very special black and white photograph, proudly hangs on the wall of the clinical hypnotherapy practice room.